mariam-khasawneh/My-portfolio/README.md

 # My-portfolio
 Welcome to my personal portfolio repository!
-This project showcases my skills, projects Web Designer & Full-Stack Developer.
+This project showcases my skills, projects as a Web Designer & Full-Stack Developer.

 ## Technologies Used